cheunste/Articuno/Articuno/Manual.md

 - the turbine is set for pariticipation
 - the rotor speed of a turbine is under performing given an average wind speed
 - the turbine is in running state the entire Control Time Resolution Period.
 More on this in the ###CTR section.

+For the NCC dispatchers, this is a completely hands off process as the turbine is designed to be stop automatically and the turbine is not designed to start unless the NCC send a start command to the turbine (or send a site wide start all command).

 ### Articuno Control Displays (FrontVue)